Zerovate/vtk-m/docs/FilterRedesign.md

 Probe, VertexClustering

-Each `vtkm/filter/SubDir` will also contain its own `worklet` subdirectory for standalone worklet implementation and `testing` subdirectory for unit tests.
+Each `vtkm/filter/SubDir` could also contain its own `worklet` subdirectory for standalone worklet implementation when necessary and `testing` subdirectory for unit tests.

 ## Filter code should be colocated with the worklets that implement them